Syed-Akhter-Hussain/AI-Traveling-Prediction/README.md

 # AI Traveling Prediction
-AI Based Traveling Prediction and Decision Making
+AI Based Traveling Prediction and Decision Making solution

 # Features of this project
-AI Model Logistic Regression
+AI Model for Logistic Regression
 AI Model Neural Network
 Exploratory Data Analysis
 Modeling Evaluate
 Personalization Recommendation such as Alternative Destination and Travel Deals / Discounts

 # Content
-In the repo source code and output data in visual format in pdf format
+In this repo some code snippets and output results in visual format on pdf format

-# How to Run
+# How to use
-Copy the source code from pdf file and save it as python source file and build the project.
+Complete source code available on demand, reach out me  **akhter.apps@gmail.com**

 # Data Set
-AI train dataset inside repo
+Sample training dataset in CSV file attached.